avcoder/comp2105-week13/presentationNotes.md

 - click link - cool thing is you can turn around, press return to toggle camera,
 - take a look a their hello world - this example is kind of what we'll do in our in-class exercise today
 - take a look at their docs - this is the special markup tags that a-frame has created
-- so basically create a scene and then place objects
+- so basically create a scene via `<a-scene>` and then place objects

 # tracking

 - there are 5 different kinds of tracking
-- the one you'll play with today is marker tracking, that's when you have a piece of paper and the computer will recognize that piece of paper and orient the object on that paper appropriately
+- the one you'll play with today is marker tracking, that's when you have a piece of paper and the computer will recognize that pattern on that piece of paper and orient the object on that paper appropriately
 - Geo tracking - pokemon
-- face tracking - is totally different than face recognition - face tracking is locating your eyes/nose so you can place objects appropriately
+- face tracking - is totally different than face recognition - face tracking is simpler - it's locating your eyes/nose so you can place objects appropriately

 # Intro to ar.js and A-frame